 The work of giving up our ego—from the perspective of the ego—is going to seem terribly frightening.
 And right here, on this edge, is where so many get caught.
 From the ego’s vantage point, this is an unsolvable puzzle, and it will continue to create the following conflict as long as we remain stuck here: Our lives can only unfold with delight, pleasure and creativity when we’re no longer solely identified with our ego.
 And so, we must activate the Real Self.

 To do this, we will need to let go of direct ego controls.
-The inner movements of our Real Self will not surrender to our ego and its outer thoughts and will, no matter how hard we try.
+The inner movements of our Real Self will not surrender to our ego and its outer thoughts and will.
+It doesn’t matter how hard we try.
 We must find the courage and trust to surrender to the inner movement.

 Think back to a heightened moment in life that felt pleasurable, inspired, effortless, creative.
 Such an experience was deeply joyful precisely because we had been willing to let go.
 For a time, we were animated by something other than our ego.
 Happiness is the natural byproduct in such a moment.
 We can’t be our Real Self without being happy.
-And we can’t be happy unless we are connected with our Real Self and enlivened by it.
+And we can’t be happy unless we connect with our Real Self and let it enliven us.
 Such happiness is free from fear that the good times must end.
 It stimulates and excites us, making us feel vibrantly alive and peaceful.

 The concepts of peace and excitement are then no longer split, as happens with the duality-draped ego.
 From the stance of the ego, peacefulness excludes excitement, making it boring.
 Excitement excludes peace, creating tension and anxiety.
 To live from our Real Self is to be free from such unnecessary choices.

 And so here we are, trapped in this dilemma: How can I fearlessly embrace a state that asks me to let go of my ego faculties, when my ego is all I know?
-Unless we start to see our fear of happiness in this light, we will not find our way out of this trap.
+We must start to see our fear of happiness in this light.
+Otherwise, we will not find our way out of this trap.
 Until we do, we will waffle between terror at letting go and hopelessness.
 We will feel haunted by this feeling that we’re missing out on life, lacking something essential.
 And for as long as we cling to our ego, this will be true.
 We will miss out on the very essence of who we are.